slipstream/SlipStreamDocumentation/docs/tutorials/ss/slipstream-defined.rst

 management platform**.

-Using resources from **Infrastructure as a Service (IaaS)** cloud infrastructures, SlipStream manages cloud application through the full
+Using resources from **Infrastructure as a Service (IaaS)** cloud infrastructures, SlipStream manages cloud applications through the full
 lifecycle: deployment, configuration, validation, scaling, and termination.